 17 (As it is written, I have made thee a father of many nations,) before him whom he believed, even God, who quickeneth the dead, and calleth those things which be not as though they were.
 18 Who against hope believed in hope, that he might become the father of many nations; according to that which was spoken, So shall thy seed be.

-God’s blessings to Abraham are powerful and striking (see Gen 13:14-16; 17:3-9).
+God’s blessings to Abraham are exceedingly great (see Gen 13:14-16; 17:3-9).
 Abraham became a father of many nations, before Him whom he believed.
-God did not choose to bless Abraham arbitrarily!
-The life of Abraham is filled with fervent devotion and full obedience to God.
+The final phrase draws attention to something Abraham did, for God did not arbitrarily choose to bless him!
+No, Abraham’s life was one of fervent devotion and full obedience to God.
 At His call, Abraham left his family and country, his destination unknown and his means of living uncertain (Heb 11:8).
-Abraham’s remarkable faith gained him God’s favor, for he lived wholly unto God, following Him without question and at all times, no matter the personal cost.
-And the last, great evaluation was to ask him to go and sacrifice the very son that God had promised him as a burnt offering.
+Abraham’s remarkable faith gained him God’s favor, for he wholly followed Him without question and at all times, no matter the personal cost.
+And the last, great evaluation was to ask him to go and sacrifice the very son that God had promised him.
 What a test that must have been!
-It was then that God, by solemn oath, confirmed the promises to Abraham (Gen 22:16-18; Heb 6:13-14).
+Surely Abraham would have preferred to die himself rather than kill his beloved son – but that was not what God had asked.
+It was after that then that God, by solemn oath, confirmed the promises to Abraham (Gen 22:16-18; Heb 6:13-14).
 For now I know that thou fearest [Me], seeing thou has not withheld thy son, thine only son from Me (Gen 22:12)

 Against hope believed in hope.
 Against all human expectation, Abraham believed anyway.
 Sarah had passed the age of child-bearing and her womb was dead, but God said that she would bear him a son.
 Against hope, Abraham believed God and followed Him fully.
 Sarah, meanwhile, doubted (Gen 18:11-12).
 In the Greek, the word hope carries the sense of expecting, trusting, assurance.
 It is one of the top three Christian qualities (1Cor 13:13).
 In Heb 10:23 the same word is translated “faith”).